-This modification seeks to align obligated Code Communication methods with future communication network changes, attributable to national PSTN decommissioning, to prevent undue disruption to the GB gas industry.
+This modification seeks to align obligated Code Communication methods with future communication network changes, attributable to national PSTN decommissioning, to prevent undue disruption to the GB gas industry and the subsequent retirement of fax devices.

 Next Steps:

 The proposed change has been introduced to industry at the Distribution Workgroup (26th October 2023) and Transmission Workgroup (2nd November 2023) where the Modification was welcomed, and additionally advertised via the Operational Forum (19th October 2023).